imranpollob/react-shop/README.md

-## Lesson-16
+## Lesson-17

-Now that we have created all the redux code for storing our data, now we are going to connect our items to add them to our cart.
+We need to create our cart-item component for our cart and connect our cart component to our cart reducer.

 # How to fork and clone